Customer Service in EMS: Looking for Opportunities in the Muck

 Operationalizing this is the hard part – especially now with staffing challenges and keeping apparatus in service.
 It leaves a lot to be determined – but still provides an opportunity to make a positive impact.

 I’ll add one more important element to this discussion.
-I have a good friend and mentor, Kevin R. Chao, that has this saying that has always stuck with me over the years.
+I have a good friend and mentor, Kevin R. Chao, who has this saying that has always stuck with me over the years.
 It is increasingly fitting, especially now: “It’s the things you say and do in the moments that matter that will stick with your patients, their family members, and bystanders for the rest of their lives.”
 If there was ever a compelling reason to shift how we as EMS providers view each and every interaction with the public, this one is undoubtedly top of the list!
 Given how we are sometimes treated on calls, it’s easy for some to lose this perspective really fast and say or do something that puts us in a bad position with our customers.

 Customer Service in All Circumstances